bootique/bootique-kotlin/README.md

 ## FAQ

-1. But can I still use Kotlin in my Bootique project?
+_But can I still use Kotlin in my Bootique project?_

 Yes, just use the "Java" Bootique without Kotlin extensions

-2. I like the extensions provided by "bootique-kotlin", can you return them back?
+_2. _I like the extensions provided by "bootique-kotlin", can you return them back?_

 Bootique maintainers will be  open to this if indeed there is a real interest, real use cases, and especially, if someone is willing to be the maintainer / champion of this module going forward.
 If you are considering this, please send us a note [here](https://github.com/bootique/bootique-kotlin/issues) or via the Bootique Twitter.
 Or you can also fork it, and maintain on your own.